MicrosoftDocs/sql-docs/docs/reporting-services/tools/design-reporting-services-paginated-reports-with-report-designer-ssrs.md

 ### Save a report locally

-When you work on reports or other project items in Report Designer, the files are saved to your local computer or a share on another computer that you have access to.
+When you work on reports or other project items in Report Designer, the files are saved to your local computer or to a file share on another computer that you have access to.

 If you use source control software, the act of saving a report might check it into the source control server.
 For more information, see [Source control](../../reporting-services/tools/reporting-services-in-sql-server-data-tools-ssdt.md#source-control).